rivermont/spidy/README.md

 ### Windows (Command Line)
 Use `cd` to navigate to the directory spidy's located in, then run the `makefiles.bat`.
-This will create all of the neccessary files if they don't already exist.
+This will create all of the necessary files if they don't already exist.

 > python crawler.py True False crawler_todo.txt crawler_done.txt crawler_log.txt 100

 ### Windows (batch file)
-Use cd to navigate to spidy's directory and run the `makefiles.bat`.
+Use `cd` to navigate to spidy's directory and run the `makefiles.bat`.
-This will create all of the neccessary files if they don't already exist.
+This will create all of the necessary files if they don't already exist.
 Then run `run.bat`.

 ![](/media/bat.png?raw=true)